ACME-Climate/acme_processflow/source/acme_diags.rst

 The `E3SM Diags <https://github.com/ACME-Climate/acme_diags>`_ is the Diagnostic ploting software made at LLNL to modernize many of the features of AMWG.

+These are the relavent configuration options for e3sm_diags.
 Configuration
 -------------